Essenceia/essenceia.github.io/content/hft/itch.md

     caption="`Add Order` message format, `Message Type=0x41`"
 >}}

-Since our `Snapshot` message is `21` bytes long, and since in our `MoldUDP64` packet there is a `2` bytes long lenght field before the start of each new message's data bytes; the first byte of the `add order` message will overlap.
+Since our `Snapshot` message is `21` bytes long, and since, in our `MoldUDP64` packet, there is a `2` bytes long lenght field before the start of each new message's data bytes, the first byte of the `Add Order` message will overlap.

 {{< figure
     src="itch/ov_wave.svg"
     alt=""
-    caption="Last bytes of the `Snapshot` message and the first byte of the `add order` message are overlapping within an `8` byte payload."
+    caption="Last bytes of the `Snapshot` message and the first byte of the `Add Order` message are overlapping within an `8` byte payload."
 >}}

-Due to this, the start of the `add order` message will be sent through the overlap interface.
-We can overberve that the `data_cnt_q` counter will delay accounting for this overlapping byte by one cycle, giving us the nedded to finish processing the previous `Snapshot` message.
+Due to this, the start of the `Add Order` message will be sent through the overlap interface.
+We can observe that the `data_cnt_q` counter will delay accounting for this overlapping byte by one cycle, giving us the needed time to finish processing the previous `Snapshot` message.

 {{< figure